 Review the schedule

-Another thing you could include in your office moving checklist is throwing a farewell party or taking your colleagues out for a couple of drinks.
+Another thing you could include in your office move checklist is throwing a farewell party or taking your colleagues out for a couple of drinks.
 While looking forward to your new office space, go ahead and find the best office mover NYC.
 Dumbo Moving and Storage is at your service – contact us to receive free moving quotes.